Kong/insomnia-mockbin/docs/index.md

 ### Content Negotiation

-mockbin is able to response in a number of formats: JSON, YAML, XML, HTML.
+mockbin is able to respond in a number of formats: JSON, YAML, XML, HTML.
 The response varies based on `Accept` header:

 ```shell
 # Response in JSON (default)